Is EngSci For Me?

 Hart House

-Main gym at Hart House with a running track [Source]
+Upper gym at Hart House with a running track [Source]

-Every indoor facility has different features and offers a variety of classes and equipment.
-Each has its own atmosphere and it’s important that you find a place that is comfortable for you.
 Hart House Fitness Centre is a welcoming oasis of wellness for all students looking to improve their health.
 It is a beautiful historic, smaller-setting gym where everyone is welcome regardless of fitness level.

-You can also purchase personal training sessions with one of 9 Hart House personal trainers, each specializing in different areas of fitness.
+You can also purchase personal training sessions with one of the Hart House personal trainers, each specializing in different areas of fitness.
 These sessions are great if you are looking for a more individualized experience.
 If you have never trained with a personal trainer before, you can also book a fitness consultation session to understand your own strength and areas of opportunities.

 Athletic Centre